 Special needs children who are placed into an adoptive home by a county department of social services may qualify for monthly maintenance payments, medical benefits, adoption assistance, and other services.
 Children who are considered special needs include children with physical, mental, developmental, and emotional disabilities as well as sibling groups, older children, and children of color.

 If you would like more information about Foster Parenting or Adoption Services, contact us at (704) 982-6100.
-You may also view the North Carolina Division of Social Services, Office of Adoption Services web site at www2.ncdhhs.gov/dss/adopt/index.htm
+Visit our Stanly Foster and Adopt site or you may also view the North Carolina Division of Social Services, Office of Adoption Services web site at NCDHHS Adoption.